Gamera 3: Revenge of Iris: Plot

 Three years have passed since Gamera defeated the Legion, (Note: As depicted in Gamera 2: Attack of Legion.
 (1996)) and the world is once again plagued by the Gyaos, which have now evolved into Hyper Gyaos.
 Mayumi Nagamine, noted ornithologist, returns to aid the Japanese government in addressing this threat.
 At the bottom of the Pacific Ocean, a graveyard of Gamera fossils is found.
 Meanwhile, two government agents, occultist Mito Asakura and Kurata Shinya, are working with a different agenda, with Asakura believing Gamera to be an evil spirit.
 At Shibuya, Gamera fights and kills a pair of attacking Hyper Gyaos with little regard for humans; with up to 20,000 people killed in the crossfire, the Japanese government orders Gamera's destruction.

 Meanwhile, a teenage girl named Ayana Hirasaka, whose parents were inadvertently killed by Gamera during his previous battle with Super Gyaos in 1995, (Note: As depicted in Gamera: Guardian of the Universe.
 (1995)) discovers a stone egg sealed within the temple of Asuka.
 The egg hatches a tentacled mutant creature known as the “Ryu-sei-cho”, which Ayana names "Iris" after her deceased pet cat.
-Ayana forms a link with Iris through an orichalcum amulet, and plans to raise Iris to take vengeance against Gamera.
+Ayana forms a link with Iris through an orichalcum magatama amulet, and plans to raise Iris to take vengeance against Gamera.
 However, as Iris grows larger, he attempts to absorb her.
 Ayana's classmate, Tatsunari Moribe, manages to free her from Iris's cocoon with a sacred dagger, but Iris later massacres half of Asuka's populace, subsequently growing into his adult form.